Holo5/nitro-docker/README.md

 - The nitro-image contains 3 server: assets server (for all *.nitro files), swf server from morningstar (who contain all current useful SWF) and nitro-dev server on nitro-react.
 - All extracted assets come from nitro-swf and will be extracted in nitro-assets (the nitro converter use the swf server)
 - All the configurations for nitro-react are in `nitro/configuration`.
 If you make some change, just make `just restart-nitro`
+- I took the liberty to change node-sass to sass (since node-sass is deprecated and isn't working on arm arch)

 ### Have fun <3